winni2k/cDNA_primer/README.md

 [DevNet](https://github.com/PacificBiosciences/cDNA_primer/wiki) | <a href="mailto:devnet@pacificbiosciences.com">Contact Us</a> | [Terms of Use](http://pacbiodevnet.com/Terms_of_Use.html) | [Trademarks](http://pacb.com/terms-of-use/index.html#trademarks)

-Last Updated: 03/21/2014
+Last Updated: 04/03/2014

 ## Latest News

 (from the ICE developer, etseng)

-The GitHub code (QC and ICE) are in final testing for SMRTanalysis release 2.2!
+The GitHub code (QC and ICE) has been rolled into official pipeline SMRTanalysis release 2.2!
 The corressponding [ICE release version in GitHub is 1.1.6](https://github.com/PacificBiosciences/cDNA_primer/releases).
 The SMRTanalysis RS_IsoSeq module is a wrapper around exactly the same code available on this GitHub, except with modifications to be compatible with 2.2 smrtanalysis API.
-I will be writing a wiki about how to run the production version through either SMRTPortal (easier to use, but more limited functionality) and command line (more flexible functionality, but still much easier than GitHub code version).
+See [wiki page](https://github.com/PacificBiosciences/cDNA_primer/wiki) for list of tutorials.

 Also, I am starting to work on ICE version 2!
 Improvements will include: